c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 2. Ensure that the function actually **progresses towards the base case**
 3. Also, check your recursive function thoroyughly through unit tests that cover also edge cases.

 # 4. [The Power of Algorithms](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

+In this chapter we are going take a closer look at the importance and the benefits of algorithms and algorithmic thinking.

+We have already talked about Big-O Notation.
+We saw that our choice of implementing a problem can make a huge difference when it comes to the performance and the scalability of our solution.

+Algorithmic thinking is the ability to approach a problem and find the most efficient technique to solve it.

+To demonstrate the power of algorithms, we are going to solve the following problems:

+- We will calculate the sum of the first N natural numbers.
+- Then, we are going to implement a function that, given an array and a value, returns the indices of any two distinct elements whose sum is equal to the target value.
+- Finally, we are going to calculate the equilibrium index of an array.
+The equilibrium o balance index represents the index which splits the array such that the sum of the elements at lower indices is equal to the sum of items at higher indices.

+We are going to use brute-force approach first.
+Then we will implement a solution with efficiency in mind.

+You will see how some basic math and the knowledge of Swift language features and data structures can help us in implementing a cleaner and better performing solution.

 # 	* [Calculate Sum(n)](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 # 	* [Pair Matching Challenge](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 # 	* [Find the Equilibrium Index](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)